The United States real estate sales and brokerage market size has a revenue of $236.64 billion, growing at a CAGR of 2.2% over the last five years.

 By default, LLC profits are allocated to members in proportion to their ownership interests.
 However, an LLC can also choose to use a different structure for distributing profits.
 You just need to define this in writing in the LLC Operating Agreement.

-6. Do you have to live in the same state as your LLC?
+6. Do you have to live in the same state you’re starting a real estate LLC?

 You can start your real estate LLC in any state you like, even if you do not live there.
 This is especially convenient if the real estate property is located in another state.

-However, you must still register the business in your home state, and that means double paperwork and additional fees.
+However, when starting a real estate LLC, you must still register the business in your home state, and that means double paperwork and additional fees.

 7. How do I form a real estate LLC?